TritonDataCenter/pgsqlstat/README.md

 This tool requires privileges to use DTrace on postgres processes on this system.
 If you see all zeroes but expect some data, check whether your user has permissions to trace the postgres processes.

 The output format is unstable and may change.

+# pgsqlslow: print details about slow queries

+## Synopsis

+    pgsqlstat NMILLISECONDS

+Instruments all postgres instances visible on this system and reports details about queries taking longer than NMILLISECONDS milliseconds from start to finish.

+Here's an example running this with a 40ms threshold during a "pgbench" run:

+    $ pgsqlslow 40
+    QUERY: UPDATE pgbench_tellers SET tbalance = tbalance + 1763 WHERE tid = 8;
+       total time:    42650 us (parse/plan/execute = 16us/62us/42519us)
+             txns: 0 started, 0 committed, 0 aborted
+          buffers: 20 read (20 hit, 0 missed), 0 flushed

+    QUERY: UPDATE pgbench_tellers SET tbalance = tbalance + 4281 WHERE tid = 3;
+       total time:    49118 us (parse/plan/execute = 18us/80us/48950us)
+             txns: 0 started, 0 committed, 0 aborted
+          buffers: 18 read (18 hit, 0 missed), 0 flushed

+    QUERY: END;
+       total time:   233183 us (parse/plan/execute = 9us/0us/5us)
+             txns: 0 started, 1 committed, 0 aborted
+          buffers: 0 read (0 hit, 0 missed), 0 flushed

+This shows that there were three queries that took longer than 40ms.
+The tool prints out the time required to parse, plan, and execute each query, the number of transactions started, committed, or aborted, and the number of internal postgres buffers read and flushed.

+This tool requires privileges to use DTrace on postgres processes on this system.
+If you see no output but expect some, check whether your user has permissions to trace the postgres processes.

+The output format is unstable and may change.